Archives: Blog

 Why Bands Aren’t Helping Weak Hips

-Author: Dr. Elyse Dinan, DPT Many people are told that their knee pain, hip pain, or low back pain is due to weakness in their hips.
-This is often determined after strength tests show weakness in the ability to use muscles like your glutes, which are important for hip and pelvis stability.
-The fix […]
+Author: Dr. Elyse Dinan, DPT Many people are told that their knee pain, hip pain, or low back pain is caused by weak hips.
+This conclusion is often made after strength testing shows difficulty activating muscles like the glutes, which play a major role in hip and pelvis stability.
+The most common solution is […]

 Read More